ayushrajdahal/JekyllBlog/_pages/about.md

 ---

-I am a recent High School graduate from Nepal who loves bringing ideas to life.
-I am a Machine Learning practitioner, Data Analyst, and Backend Web Developer.
+I am a Machine Learning practitioner, Data Analyst, and Backend Web Developer from Nepal who loves bringing ideas to life.

 Apart from Data Science and Machine Learning, I am also passionate about HCI (Human-Computer Interaction) and have worked on two HCI projects ([SeeingBox](https://github.com/dhaydoo/SeeingBox) and [Project Saas](https://projectsaas.info)) related to Blind Assistance and Healthcare respectively.